BxCppDev/bxjsontools/README.md

 bxjsontools - Tools for JSON serialization (C++ library)

 (bx)jsontools consists in a set of  C++ classes and utilities for JSON based serialization.
-It  aims to  be  integrated in  the Bayeux  C++ library.
+It aims  to be  integrated as  a module  of the Bayeux C++ library.

 ## Dependencies and inspiration